Fullchee/notes/docs/backend/aws.md

 - `aws configure sso`
   - name it `default`
-  - so that you don't need to specify `--profile` everytime you use `aws-cli`
+  - so that you don't need to specify `--profile` every time you use `aws-cli`

 ## Login